What if evolutionary science actually posed a problem for the confident atheism of men like Richard Dawkins?

 EVOLUTION AND PERCEPTION

-This past year, a TED talk by the cognitive scientist Donald Hoffman went viral with over two million views.
-You can watch it here.
+This past year, a TED talk by the cognitive scientist Donald Hoffman went viral with over two million views (here).
 Hoffman studies evolution and perception at UC Irvine, and gist of his research is this:

 Evolution rewards “fitness.”
 And fitness is defined by how effectively an organism passes on its DNA to future generations.
 Those adapted to do this best survive, while others die out.
 Hence: “survival of the fittest.”